ezradyck/DS-A/README.md

-# DS-A

-## An exploration of data structures and algorithms in the rust programming language
+# An exploration of data structures and algorithms in the rust programming language

 Greatly inspired by [The Algorithms](https://the-algorithms.com/).
 Check out their [rust repository](https://github.com/TheAlgorithms/Rust) for many more data structures and algorithems